various/YYInfiniteScrollView/README.md

 Overview
 --------
 YYInfiniteScrollView is a subclass of UIView.
 It contains an endlessly scrollable UIScrollView, and you can click the subview on the scrollview.
+Some of the function get inspiration from InfinitePagingView.

 Features